-In lymphoma, blood cells called lymphocytes become abnormal.
-These are the lymphoma cells.
-Usually the body's immune system destroys abnormal cells.
-But lymphoma cells are often able to avoid the immune system.
-This means they can keep dividing and grow out of control.
-Over time, there are enough lymphoma cells to form a lump.
+In NHL, blood cells called lymphocytes become abnormal.
+These abnormal lymphocytes are the lymphoma cells.
+They keep dividing and grow out of the body's control.
+Over time, there are enough lymphoma cells to make a lump, called a tumour.

 The most common place for this to happen is in the lymph nodes.
-But lymphoma can start growing in other parts of the body.
+But NHL can start in almost any part of the body, including the stomach, small bowel, skin, tonsils, thyroid or testicles.
+Lymphoma that grows outside the lymph nodes is called extra-nodal lymphoma.

 Lymphocytes travel around the body.
-This means that lymphoma can spread from where it first started.
-It can spread through the lymphatic system from lymph nodes in one part of the body to lymph nodes elsewhere.
+So NHL can spread from where it first started.
+The lymphoma cells can move through the lymphatic system from lymph nodes in one part of the body to lymph nodes elsewhere.
 Lymphoma cells can also travel in the bloodstream to organs such as the bone marrow, liver or lungs.
-The cells may then keep dividing to form a new area of lymphoma.
+They may then carry on dividing and make another tumour.